mikenguyen13/data_analysis/_book/25-dif-in-dif.md

         -   `none`

-    -   Methods with "match" in the name and mahalanobis will assign equal weights to similar control units.
+    -   Methods with "match" in the name and Mahalanobis will assign equal weights to similar control units.

     -   "Weighting" methods give higher weights to control units more similar to treated units.